epiecs/grilleye-max-gui/README.md

 Connect your Grilleye to your pc. *You do not need to turn it on*.
 Your grilleye will turn on and off again automatically.

+> Make sure that you use a usb cable that also supports data.
+I also had bad luck connecting my grilleye via a dock to my mac.
+A direct connection to the mac itself usually does the trick.
+YMMV.

 ```sh
 cd scripts
 pip install -r requirements.txt